Castro revolution had major effect on Las Vegas

 Nevada gaming regulators were worried enough about the competition that they told those holding Nevada gaming licenses they had to either give up their Cuba investments or risk losing their Nevada licenses.
 Among those who relinquished their Cuba properties were well-known Las Vegas casino operators Moe Dalitz, Wilbur Clark and Ed Levinson.

 Ironically, while those forced to pull out of Cuba were upset at first, it proved to be a fortunate turn of events.
 As Castro’s Marxist rebels gained ground in late 1958, Cuban dictator Fulgencio Batista fled the country.
 Castro took over on January 1, 1959, and promptly shut down the Mob-run casinos.
 In the ultimate indignity, rebels released pigs in one of the casinos, reflecting the new regime’s attitude toward the foreign investors who controlled much of Cuba.

-Although he proved to be a brutal despot to his people, Castro may have been the best thing that could have happened to Las Vegas.
+Although he proved to be a brutal despot to his people, Castro’s coup d’etat was beneficial to the Las Vegas casino industry.
 With Cuba out of the gambling business, the Mob turned its attention back to Las Vegas, where it invested heavily in the Las Vegas Strip over the next two decades.
 Absent competition from Cuba, Las Vegas casinos thrived.

 Castro affected Las Vegas in another way: Hundreds of men and women who had worked in the Mob’s Cuba casinos fled in the wake of Castro’s takeover and immigrated to Las Vegas.